The Can’t Hurt Me summary (and indeed entire book) is a must-read for one simple reason:

-From losing 106 pounds in three months for Navy Seal selection, setting a pull-up world record or running 100 miles in one go…
+From losing 106 pounds in three months for Navy Seal selection, to setting a pull-up world record and running 100 miles in one go…

 You’re going to want to know his secrets – and then apply them to your own life.

 But first, a little background.

 - 2 The Accountability Mirror

 - 6 Get Knocked Down and Get up Again